sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-The above query returns all authors with the name “John Grisham”, then filters and returns all the returned authors' books whose genre is “Thriller”.
-This is similar to the previous query, but an important distinction is that it will return all the matching Author objects regardless of the book's sub-object filter.
+The above query returns all authors with the name “John Grisham”, then filters and returns all the returned authors' books with the genre “Thriller”.
+This is similar to the previous query, but an important distinction is that it will return all the matching author objects regardless of the book's sub-object filter.

-The first query, will only return if there are Thriller books AND its author is “John Grisham”.
-The second query always returns all authors named “John Grishams”, and if they have some books with the genre “Thriller”, return those as well.
+The first query, will only return an output if there are any Thriller books written by the author “John Grisham” (using AND condition i.e., both conditions have to be fulfilled).
+The second query always returns all authors named “John Grisham”, and their Thriller genre books.

-So far, we have only looked at EXACT string matches, but we can filter on any scalar type or object fields, like booleans, integers, floating points, and more.
-To use other comparison operators, we can specify Greater Than, Less Than, Equal or Greater than, Less Than or Equal to, and of course, EQUAL.
+So far, we have only seen examples of EXACT string matches, but we can also filter using scalar value type or object fields.
+For e.g., booleans, integers, floating points, etc. Also, comparison operators like: Greater Than, Less Than, Equal To or Greater than, Less Than or Equal To, EQUAL can be used.

 Let's query for all books with a rating greater than or equal to 4.

 ```javascript
 {
 	books(filter: { rating: { _gte: 4 } }) {